ManthanUgemuge/e-commerce/README.md

 # E-Commerce Website
-A E-commerce Website layout made with help of HTML & CSS. </br>
+A E-commerce Website layout made with help of HTML & CSS.
-Followed Tutorial just for Fun. </br>

 ## About the Project
 Basic E-commerce Website UI with help of HTML, CSS and JavaScript.